MertCankaya/Google-Clone/README.md

+# Google Clone with ReactJS
+We can search as in google.

-# Google Clone Demo Link
+## Google Clone Demo Link
 <a href="https://clone-fb34b.web.app/">click me</a>